C2Talon/c2t_trainRando/README.md

 # c2t_trainRando

 Uses the crimbo training manual to teach the skill to a random person on the list found in `data/c2t_trainRandoTargets.txt`.
-If that person already has the skill, it will just iterate through the list from that point until a valid target is found.
+If that random person already has the skill, it will just iterate through the list from that point until a valid target is found.

-The list is likely not going to be maintained well, if at all, so keep an eye out for if/when the script says it tried everyone and failed.
-Probably stop using this after that point.
-Or modify the list to suit your needs.
+The list this script uses is compiled from a publicly-available spreadsheet of those seeking the skills, and the list will be updated to match that spreadsheet at least once a day until 2023.

 # Installation